From 'Stupid Love' to 'Born This Way,' here's every Lady Gaga single, ranked

-More than a decade of Lady Gaga — including three recent Grammy victories and a fresh Academy Award win earlier this year — has come and gone in the blink of a glistening disco stick.
-In celebration of Gaga’s March 28 birthday, 11 years of Little Monster madness, calling the art police, “reverse-Warholian” expeditions, yearning for Artpop: Act II, the impending release of LG6, A Star Is Born‘s atmospheric awards trajectory, and all that money, honey, EW ranks the 23 North American singles released throughout Gaga’s career.
+More than a decade of Lady Gaga — including a fresh Academy Award win in 2019 — has come and gone in the blink of a glistening disco stick.
+In celebration of the impending release of Gaga’s new album Chromatica, her March 28 birthday, 12 years of Little Monster madness, calling the art police, “reverse-Warholian” expeditions, yearning for Artpop: Act II, A Star Is Born‘s atmospheric awards trajectory, and all that money, honey, EW ranks the 24 North American singles released throughout Gaga’s career — including the new smash “Stupid Love.”

 Special mention: “Til It Happens to You” (2015)